The Three Valleys: The Largest Ski Area in the World

 Méribel is situtated in the middle of the Three Valleys ski area.
 With the Courchevel and Belleville valleys in easy reaching distance Méribel is a popular choice for skiers, but as a result it can get pretty busy at the central hubs and throughfares of Méribel and Méribel Mottaret.
 If you like tree skiing, then the runs into Méribel Village are a good choice.
 Or to give your legs a challenge take on one of the two long runs which descend from Mont Vallon.
 If you’re planning on skiing in Méribel it’s worth noting that the St Martin side of the Méribel valley is best skied in the morning while it’s in the sun, leaving the Courchevel side until the afternoon.

-The highest of the Three Valleys resorts, Val Thorens or VT as it’s often known, offers snow-sure skiing throughout the season.
-Making it a popular and safe choice, especially early or late season.
-It’s high altitude location means it can get quite chilly so be sure to wrap up warm and layer up if you’re spending the day there.
-It’s also sadly lacking trees due to its altitude.
-But if the snow is a little sparse then a day trip to VT is well advised, where there’s generally some good snow to be found.
+The highest of the Three Valleys resorts, Val Thorens or “VT” as it’s often known, offers snow-sure skiing throughout the season, making it a popular and safe choice, especially early or late season.
+Its high altitude location means it can get quite chilly so be sure to wrap up warm and layer up if you’re spending the day there.
+It’s also lacking forested pistes due to its altitude, making it challenging in low visibility.
+But if it hasn’t snowed recently, then a day trip to VT is well advised, as there’s always good snow to be found.

 St Martin de Belleville

-Les Menuires was built in the 60s, which is evident from the architecture that still remains around the resort.
-While it doesn’t have a reputation for good looks it does offer some great skiing, and is easily reached from St Martin.
-Le Menuires is an intermediates paradise with lots of long cruisey blues, perfect for building confidence and technique.
-Then, once you’ve got your legs back there is always La Masse to take on.
+Les Menuires was built in the ’60s, which is evident from the architecture!
+While it doesn’t have a reputation for its looks, it does offer some great skiing, and is easily reached from St Martin.
+Les Menuires is an intermediates’ paradise with lots of long cruisey blues, perfect for building confidence and technique.
+Then, once you’ve got your ski legs, there is always La Masse to take on.

 There is in fact a fourth valley reachable by skis within the Three Valleys ski area.
 The lesser-known resort of Orelle is situated in the Maurienne Valley and is accessed by one of three cols on the far side of Val Thorens.
 It’s actually in this valley that you will find the “Sommet des 3 Vallées”, or highest point of the Three Valleys, at 3230m.
-Worth the trip for bagging rights alone!
+Worth the trip for a photo opportunity!

 Three Valleys Skiing

-St Martin de Belleville: Jerusalem’s name precedes it, but it gets our vote for the fun rollers and beautiful setting.
+St Martin de Belleville: Any of your friends who have skied the Three Valleys will recommend ‘Jerusalem ‘ and it certainly gets our vote for the fun rollers and beautiful setting.
 Another great option, often overlooked, is the red run Pramint, which runs parallel and sits on the other side of the St Martin Express.

 Les Menuires: For intermediates you have a great selection of blues and red running from St Martin towards Val Thorens, including Mont de la Chambre and Grand Lac.
 Or for intermediates tackle the steeper terrain and off piste from the top of La Masse.